 Professor Janet Treasure discusses eating disorders at Priory Hospital Glasgow

-Professor Treasure has specialised in the treatment of eating disorders at the South London and Maudsley Hospital and held an academic post at King's College, London for the majority of her career.
-The Unit continues to be one of the premier European academic centres for eating disorders.
-She is considered a genuine authority in her subject matter and she was made a Professor of Psychiatry in 2000 and awarded an OBE for her work in eating disorders in 2013.
+Professor Treasure has specialised in the treatment of eating disorders at the South London and Maudsley Hospital and held an academic post at King's College London for the majority of her career.
+The unit continues to be one of the premier European academic centres for eating disorders.
+She is considered a genuine authority in her subject matter and she was made a professor of psychiatry in 2000 and awarded an OBE for her work in eating disorders in 2013.

-She has also written a book for carers to share her expertise and understanding (Treasure, et al., 2007) and her co-author Grainne Smith also attended the Glasgow Priory Hospital event.
+She has also written a book for carers to share her expertise and understanding (Treasure et al., 2007) and her co-author Grainne Smith also attended the Priory Hospital Glasgow event.

 It is for the reasons highlighted here that inviting people with the stature of Professor Treasure is such a positive for our staff.
 Her research has led to greater understanding of, and better treatments for, anorexia and bulimia.
 Much of her research focusing on the development of new treatments has been carried out collaboratively with, and often inspired by, patients and their families.

-The Priory Hospital Glasgow would like to thank everyone who attended the event and hope everyone was able to take as much from it as they did.
+Priory Hospital Glasgow would like to thank everyone who attended the event and hope everyone was able to take as much from it as they did.